 The Gozo Centre has a small library which is also very well organised.
-It permits students to borrow textbooks or to browse through the shelves.
-The book collection is not large but it contains up-to-date titles related to the courses offered in Gozo.
-The library assistants interact with the lecturers to order recent publications, where funds permit.
+It permits students to borrow textbooks or to browse the literature.
+The book collection is not large but it contains up to date titles related to the courses offered in Gozo.
+The library assistants interact with the lecturers to order recent publications, if funds permit.